archeopternix/crudgen/README.md

 Such an application consists of 4 base components where frontends and backends could be easily exchanged.
 It is even possible to write own frontend or backend adapters

-### Base:
+### Core:
-Interfaces and code that glues the frontend, backend and model together.
+Configuration, interfaces and code that glues the frontend, backend and model together.

 ### Models:
 crudgen is a generator that uses go/template package to generate models,